Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### Classic TCP Congestion Control

+// TODO: review this after reviewing reliability

 TCP limits a sender's rate by having a variable, the **congestion window** (`cwnd`), that limits the amount of unacknowledged bytes that a client might send into the network.
 This limits the client's sending rate at $\frac{\text{cwnd}}{\text{RTT}}$.
 The value of `cwnd` is adjusted by the sender in function of the perceived network congestion.

-A sender may get a sense of a network's congestion by the amount of sent packets that are not acknowledged, or acknowledged after a timeout.

-TCP uses acknowledgments to trigger (or clock) its increase in congestion window size.
-Therefore, TCP is said to be **self-clocking**.

 TCP uses the following guiding principles:

-- A lost segment implies congestion, and hence, the TCP sender’s rate should be decreased when a segment is lost;
+- A lost segment implies congestion, and hence, the TCP sender’s rate should be decreased when a segment is lost.
+  TCP defines a **loss event** as segment that is not ACKed before a timeout, or is ACKed three consecutive times.
 - An acknowledged segment indicates that the network is delivering the sender’s segments to the receiver, and hence, the sender’s rate can be increased.
+  TCP is said to be **self-clocking** since it uses acknowledgments to trigger (or clock) its increase in congestion window size.
-- Bandwidth probing: The TCP sender increases its transmission rate to probe for the rate that at which congestion onset begins, backs off from that rate, and then to begins probing again to see if the congestion onset rate has changed.
+- Bandwidth probing: The TCP sender increases its transmission rate to probe for the rate that at which congestion is felt, backs off from that rate, and then to begins probing again to see if the congestion onset rate has changed.

 #### Slow Start

 When a TCP connection begins, the value of `cwnd` is typically initialized to a small value of 1 MSS, resulting in an initial sending rate of roughly $\text{MSS}/\text{RTT}$.
 Since the available bandwidth to the TCP sender may be much larger than this, the TCP sender would like to find the amount of available bandwidth quickly.

 Thus, in the slow-start state, the value of `cwnd` begins at 1 MSS and increases by 1 MSS every time a transmitted segment is first acknowledged.
 This process results in a doubling of the sending rate every RTT.

 When the sender registers a loss event, it cannot keep doubling the congestion window value:
 - If the sender registers a *timeout*, it restarts the slow start process, setting `cwnd` to 1.
-  It also sets the value of a second state variable, ssthresh (short- hand for “slow start threshold”) to `cwnd/2`.
+  It also sets the value of a second state variable, `ssthresh` (short-hand for “slow start threshold”) to `cwnd/2`.
 - If the sender registers a *triple ACK*, it moves into congestion avoidance mode.

 #### Congestion Avoidance

-A common approach for congestion avoidance is for the TCP sender to increase `cwnd` by MSS bytes This linear increase stops in the same way as the slow-start phase.
+A common approach for congestion avoidance is for the TCP sender to increase `cwnd` by MSS bytes every time it receives an ACK.
+This linear increase stops in the same way as the slow-start phase.
 However, for triple-ACK loss events, it does not remain in congestion avoidance mode: it sets `cwnd` and `ssthresh` to `cwnd/2` and moves into fast-recovery state.